Cardi B wins case filed by security guard who claimed rapper assaulted her

-The jury at a small courthouse in Alhambra, California deliberated for only about an hour before finding Cardi not liable in the lawsuit brought by Emani Ellis, who alleged Cardi cut her face with a fingernail and spat on her in the hallway of a Beverly Hills obstetrician in February of 2018.
+The jury of six men and six women at a small courthouse in Alhambra, California deliberated for only about an hour before finding Cardi not liable in the lawsuit brought by Emani Ellis, who alleged Cardi cut her face with a fingernail and spat on her in the hallway of a Beverly Hills obstetrician in February of 2018.

+Only nine of the 12 jurors were required for a verdict in the civil case, but their decision in Cardi's favor was unanimous.

+“The next person who tries to do a frivolous lawsuit against me, I’m going to counter-sue, and I’m gonna make you pay, because this is not OK,” she said outside the courthouse, where she posed for pictures with fans.
+“I am not that celeb that you sue, and you think is going to settle.
+I’m not gonna settle.
+Especially when I’m super completely innocent.”

+She said she had to miss her kids' first day of school because of the trial, and said her forehead was “raw, raw, raw” after all the elaborate wig changes during the trial that at one point even left her lawyer confused over which was her real hair.
+(None of them were, she said with a laugh.)

+During a lunchbreak before the verdict Tuesday in a moment captured by cameras from several media outlets, she threw a marker she was using for autographs at a man who shouted questions to her about whether she was currently pregnant, and who the father is.
+She called the questions disrespectful.

-Cardi said her pregnancy was a secret to most of the world at the time, and she feared that Ellis was going to make it public.
+In two days of testimony last week that were livestreamed, widely viewed and full of viral moments, the hip-hop star testified she feared that Ellis was going to make her pregnancy public.
 She acknowledged that the two argued, but said it never got physical.

+“I will say it on my deathbed.
+I did not touch that woman," she said after her win.
+"I did not touch that girl.
+I didn’t lay my hands on that girl.”

+Ron Rosen Janfaza, the lawyer for the plaintiff Ellis, did not immediately respond to an email seeking comment.
+He said outside court that they plan to appeal the decision.

-Her testimony over two days last week was streamed live and widely viewed.
-After several days off, the trial resumed with closing arguments Tuesday, and the jury got the case in mid-afternoon.
+After several days off, the trial resumed with closing arguments earlier Tuesday.

+Janfaza told jurors that Ellis, who had hoped to work in law enforcement or something similar, “lost her future” along with her job over the incident.

+"Whether it’s the FBI, police, attorney, whatever she wanted to do, this incident cut it off,” he said in his closing argument.
+“No more, because of the trauma she sustained.”

 The obstetrician’s office had been closed to other patients on a Saturday for her privacy.